Divine Pause

 As someone who has been physically in motion for the last 30 years, it’s been unnerving to be physically grounded for the last few months due to injuries.
 As I try to uncover the right treatment to support healing, I’ve had to find a way to greet each day that doesn’t revolve around adrenaline rushes from early morning runs and monthly ultramarathons.
 But more than that, being grounded has left me without my morning ritual to take in the world and process where I am, what I feel, and where I’m going.
 It’s only recently that I’ve come to accept slowing down for the gift it is – a time out to tune in.
 An opportunity to be still and ask myself questions that I wasn’t getting to amidst all the motion.

 Along with my physical pause, losing my dad in the past year has created emotional and spiritual road blocks for me.
 Hard as I tried, I could not tuck away my pain and march on.
 Grief is a companion that demands attention, like a heavy pack I’m lugging around that requires me to adjust, steady my footing, and choose my next steps deliberately.
 Grief operates on its own timeline and requires me to be present to experience my feelings as they arise.
-In my writing life, I’ve learned that endings are inevitable when it comes to stories, and when they are not, it’s often because a step was missed along the way.
-The same is true for grief – when I cannot move forward, I’m learning it’s because I have unresolved items I need to work through before I can arrive at my next chapter.
+When it comes to writing stories, I’ve learned that endings are inevitable, and when they are not, it’s often because a step was missed along the way.
+The same is true for grief – when I cannot move forward, I’m learning it’s because I have unresolved issues I need to work through before I can arrive at my next chapter.

 Divine Pause

 The Divine Pause instructs that I don’t need to have all the answers on any given date.
-Space and time are all around me, offering me a lifeline and an opportunity to catch my breath.
-When it’s time, I’ll either get back on the road I was traveling, or choose a new one.
+Space and time are all around me, offering me a lifeline and an opportunity to catch my breath to reset and refocus.
+When it’s time, I’ll either get back on the road I was travelling on, or choose a new one.
 Life is incredible that way: the future is as rich and vivid as our imagination, drive, and commitment.
-What’s clear is that there’s no path forward if I am not in sync with myself and the world around me.
-Processing the experiences of our lives is how we begin to understand ourselves, and explore the fears that hold us back, so we can begin to heal and grow into who we are becoming.
+What’s clear is that there’s no path forward if I am not aligned with myself and the world around me.
+Processing the experiences of our lives is perhaps how we begin to understand ourselves, and explore the fears that hold us back, so we can begin to heal and grow into who we are becoming.